 Contrary to popular belief, it’s not about how much you spend.
 Instead it’s what you spend your money on that matters when it comes to boosting future property value.

 For example, investing thousands to install a large patio area and extensively landscaping the back garden with a new pond may enhance your own experience living in the home.
-There’s a strong possibility you won’t see a return on your investment.
+But, there’s a strong possibility you won’t see a return on your investment.
 In fact, a lot of prospective buyers may see this as a negative and something they’ll have to spend money on to rectify.

-Whereas, adding extra space by building an extension onto your kitchen will benefit you while living in the property.
+On the other hand, adding extra space by building an extension onto your kitchen will benefit you while living in the property.
 It’s also highly likely to deliver a return when it comes to selling your home.
 It’s not unusual for the re-sale value per square foot added to be double the initial build cost.

 Do you have planning permission?

 If you’re thinking about a major home renovation project, you may require planning permission or building regulations approval from your local authority.
 If you live in a listed building, you may also need to seek approval from English Heritage too.
 You can easily check the latest planning permission requirements.
 It’s also worthwhile checking with your own local authority too, as planning applications can vary slightly between regions.

 Do you need planning permission?

 There are ways you can build an extension without planning permission.
 However, you have to follow certain rules.